 We did a road trip from Henderson, NV to Santa Fe, NM and Canyon de Chelly was a must stop for us.
 The trip from Flagstaff to Canyon de Chelly took us on some scenic country across the Navajo reservation.
 Make sure you have plenty of gas if you go this way, as there are very few towns.
 We stopped in a very small place where there was a gas station and grocery store.
 Since there wasn’t a lot of traffic, it was a nice ride.
 The drawback was that there was nowhere to pull over to get any good pictures.
 We saw some wild mustangs a couple of times but couldn’t get pictures of them.
 This was the most direct route to the canyon and showed us some beautiful places.
 We arrive in Chinle, AZ and begin our day at Canyon de Chelly.

-Although this National Park sees many visitors every year, it’s not one that is mentioned as often as some of the others such as Chaco Canyon for historic ruins.
+Canyon de Chelly National Monument is owned and operated by the Navajo Nation and is the only National Park service unit that is operated in this manner.
+It is also one of the longest continuously inhabited by the Navajo.
+Right now, there are about 40 families living in the park.
+Although this National Monument sees many visitors every year, it’s not one that is mentioned as often as some of the others such as Chaco Canyon for historic ruins.
 If you have never been here, add it to your bucket list!
 A must do is the tour through the canyon with a tour guide.
 Getting close to the ancient ruins and petroglyphs is an amazing experience.
 If you like history be sure to stop at the Welcome Center before entering the park.
-I’ve visited here twice and always see something new and am always amazed at not only the beauty of the canyon, but the history.
+We’ve visited here twice and always see something new and am always amazed at not only the beauty of the canyon, but the history.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, we will receive a small percentage of the sale at no extra cost to you.
 Thanks for your support.

-The only way that you can enter the park floor is with a ranger or Navajo guide.
-There are many tours available for this and can be done on horseback, hiking or 4-wheel drive.
-We chose to do a jeep tour that we arranged at our hotel.
 Although doing the rim of the canyon is breathtaking, doing the tour of the floor is the only way to go in my opinion.
 You get up close to the ruins that date back to the same time as Chaco Canyon ruins.
+We chose the 4-hour tour with a Navajo tour guide.
 You get to see the homesteads that are still being used here, our guide took us to his family homestead where they graze their sheep and cattle!
-You might even get to do some shopping if the family has their store open when you are there.
+You might even get to do some shopping if any of the families are selling their products when you are there.
+We were lucky both times with families selling, and I got some beautiful art pieces.
 Depending on the time of year your go, you will probably see some of the family’s animals.
 The picture below shows some of the horses we saw.
 We also saw some cows laying in the shade in one part of the canyon.
 As you go along make sure to check the splendor of colors on the canyon walls.
 Be sure to check ahead on weather before you go.
 The canyon floor does tend to flood when rain hits, and you may not be able to do the tour.
 For more information on the park check out NPRD website.
 Canyon de Chelly National Monument (U.S. National Park Service) (nps.gov)

 There are many options to choose from if you want to spend a day or two here.
 The first is camping at Cottonwood Campground inside the park.
+The camping spots first come, first serve.
 If you prefer to stay in a hotel, The Thunderbird Lodge is inside the park and is owned by the Navajo Nation.
 You can also set up a tour of the canyon floor through them.
 The town of Chinle is just a few miles from the park and offers a Best Western, Holiday Inn, Quality Inn or Navajo Land Inn.
 There are a few restaurant options in town also.

 Thunderbird Lodge

-We chose to stay at The Thunderbird Lodge primarily for the convenience of scheduling a tour of the canyon with them.
+We chose to stay at The Thunderbird Lodge primarily for the convenience of scheduling a tour of the canyon with them and staying in the canyon.
 The lodge is older, but the rooms are clean and have everything you need for a night’s stay.
-The restaurant is in the original lodge that date back to 1896.
+The restaurant is in the original lodge that dates back to 1896.
 This is cafeteria-style and offers both Navajo and non-Navajo food.
 Their Navajo tacos are fabulous and if you decide to order the blue corn pancakes, I suggest just getting one to start off.
 They are about 12″ in diameter, but oh so good.
 There is also a trading post/gift shop here with many traditional native offerings.
 If you’re looking for gifts or something for yourself, you should stop in.
 The lodge offers 3 tour packages, so be sure to check their website to see what fits best for you.
-We chose the 4-hour tour, and our guide was so informative.
-We really enjoyed it.
-Make sure to take a hat as it gets very hot and the sun beats on your head.
-If you do a tour with the lodge they supply water for your trip.
+Make sure when you are exploring the canyon to take a hat as it gets very hot and the sun beats on your head.
+If you do a tour with the lodge, they supply water for your trip.

 Conclusion